medusajs/medusa/docs/content/advanced/backend/taxes/inclusive-pricing.md

 - `original_price_includes_tax`: a boolean value indicating whether the amount in `original_price` includes the tax amount by default or not.
 - `calculated_price_includes_tax`: a boolean value indicating whether the amount in `calculated_price` includes the tax amount by default or not.

-If tax inclusivity is enabled for the current currency (which is indicated by which region is selected):
+If tax inclusivity is enabled for the current region or currency (based on whether the default price is specified for the region or currency, with region taking a higher precedence):

 - `original_price` will include the tax amount by default.
 - `original_price_includes_tax` will be set to `true`.